dmerejkowsky/blog/content/en/post/0115-awesome-rust-warnings.md

 }
 ```

-To parse the JSON response from the server in Rust, I used serde, like this:
+To parse the JSON response from the server in the Rust client, I used serde, like this:

 ```rust
 #[derive(Deserialize)]